 December 22nd Hari Ibu - Mother's Day.
 Events highlight the unique role of mothers specifically, and women in general.

-School holidays in June, Ramadhan Fasting and December, on this season where parents will bring their children for holidays/vacation and its make accommodations, hotels, flight, train, ships, ferry, public transport sometimes fullbooking.
+School holidays in June, Ramadhan Fasting and December, on this season where parents will bring their children for holidays / vacation and its make accommodations, hotels, flight, train, ships, ferry, public transport also sometimes full booking.

-Additional information regarding of the Indonesian public holidays :
+Additional information regarding of the Indonesian Public Holiday :

-You may have to know about “Cuti bersama” (taking leave together).
-These are extended vacation / holiday for government offices and some Business, nevertheless, recently most companies have chosen to close their offices during “cuti bersama” days as well.
-Please note that banks may close too during the cuti bersama holidays, and it always happen in :
+You may have to know about taking leave together, in Indonesia call it “Cuti bersama or libur bersama”.
+There are extended day holiday for government offices and some Business, nevertheless, recently most companies have chosen to close their offices during “Cuti bersama or libur bersama” days as well.
+Please note that banks, public office and others office may close too during the “Cuti bersama or libur bersama” day, also all transport usually full booking such as train, ship, and flight.
+It is always happen during :

 - Idul Fitri.